inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 ```
 #### RUNNING TERRAFORM TO DEPLOY THE MAGE CONTAINER

-1. Navigate to the GPC Terrraform folder
+1. Navigate to the GCP Terrraform folder
 2. Initialize google cloud cli `gcloud init`
 3. `gcloud auth application-default login`  terraform can then acces the credentials
 4. Run `Terraform Init`